-How To Spot Fake Jewellery – 10 Top Tips
+Fake Earrings?
+10 Top Tips on How To Spot Fake Jewellery

 You’ve found the new jewellery piece of your dreams — but how can you be sure that it’s real?
 Fake jewellery is on the rise, with knockoff pieces often appearing to look as good as the real thing.
 However, it’s true what they say; if you buy cheap, you buy twice!
-Fake pieces may look great to begin with, but after a while, the cracks will definitely begin to show.
+A fake diamond necklace may look great to begin with, but after a while, the cracks will definitely begin to show.

 Shopping online or shopping vintage opens you up to being caught out by fakes, with scammers trying their luck online or with old costume jewellery getting mixed in with genuine vintage pieces.
 If you have any doubts about a piece of jewellery you’ve purchased, or you’re looking to protect yourself against buying fakes in the future, we’ve put together our 10 top tips.